+So, forward some 35 years to 2010 and a chance encounter browsing a scale model publication in a shopping centre/mall had my passion for modelling re-ignited.
 Within a few weeks I had discovered a host of other publications and articles and hastily went about sourcing the ones that caught my eye.
-I then realised that the fascination I had as a junior with all things WWII and especially anything German military.
-Some of the articles, features and photographs I browsed on online were incredible and I had to get engaged again.
-Isn't the Internet a wonderful thin?
+I then realised that the fascination I had as a junior was mainly with all things WWII and especially anything German military.
+Some of the scale modelling articles, features and photographs I browsed online peaked my interest and I had to get engaged again.

-Inspiration then came from many places including manufacturers catalogues, an
+Huge inspiration then came from many places including manufacturers catalogues, an

 Adam Wilder article, the Little Norway web forum, the Scratchmod website, and